 Lighting Design, part of the Live Design program at The University of Texas at Austin, includes mastery of both traditional and modern techniques as applicable to design for new work, narrative design, entertainment design, game design, installation and environmental design.
 Strong emphasis is placed upon research analysis, performance theory and the interpretation of story, character, space, place and time.
 All students are encouraged to generate original work through an experimental performance approach.
 Drawing, rendering, drafting, color study, pre-visualization and visual communication, both in conventional and digital study formats, are central components of the program.

 The Lighting Design program aims to develop student's artistry, leadership and entrepreneurial skill while providing a foundational knowledge of skills and technological tools to serve tomorrow's storytellers in the theatre and makers of works across a variety of other creative spaces including opera, film, television, art installation, exhibit design, theme park and retail space.

 We consider Lighting Design to be an area of work and study that is in conversation with all other disciplines throughout The University of Texas at Austin's graduate program.
-The M.F.A. in Design Technology is a three-year, 60 credit-hour course consisting of four components: design studio, production laboratory, critical thinking/writing, culminating in a unique thesis of the student's one invention.
+The M.F.A. in Design and Technology is a three-year, 60 hour course of study consisting of four components: the design studio, skill-building, realized productions and critical thinking/writing, culminating in a unique thesis of the student's one invention.
 Two candidates per discipline are admitted each year to a program of 30 students - a small group within the large department.

 In addition to The University of Texas at Austin's Graduate School requirements, we require that students submit a portfolio of work online or by mail for review.
 Review the requirements and begin you application today.

 Students must arrive proficient and/or complete a course in the fundamentals of Vectorworks and/or AutoCAD before the second semester begins.
 This requirement may be satisfied on-campus if the student is not fluent in Vectorworks before arriving.